 A Receiver is a disinterested court officer who is appointed by a Common Please Court following the filing of an application of petition.
-In the interest of recovering and protecting assets, the Receiver is given certain powers including:
+In the interest of recovering and protecting assets, the Receiver is given certain authority including:

 Discretion to manage and liquidate the entity's assets, while accounting for all receipts and payments